Singularities of linear systems and boundedness of Fano varieties: Preliminaries

 \begin{thm}[{[\ref{B-compl}, Theorem 1.7]}] Let $d$ be a natural number and $\mathfrak{R}\subset [0,1]$ be a finite set of rational numbers.
-Then there exists a natural number $n$ divisible by $I(\mathfrak{R})$ and depending only on $d$ and $\mathfrak{R}$ satisfying the following.
+Then there exists a natural number $n$ depending only on $d$ and $\mathfrak{R}$ satisfying the following.
 Assume $(X,B)$ is a projective pair such that

 $\bullet$ $(X,B)$ is lc of dimension $d$,

 $\bullet$ $B\in \Phi(\mathfrak{R})$, that is, the coefficients of $B$ are in $\Phi(\mathfrak{R})$,